Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: The Role of Data - Model Uncertainty Revisited

-Errors may occur not only in the features but also in the outcome.
-We focus here on a binary outcome, the typical framework in classification.
-(See Supplementary Material \cite{supp} on why regression, i.e., quantitative outcome variables, can also be affected, but potentially less so.)
-An example of such ``noisy labels'' is human annotation, with imperfect intra- and inter-annotator reliability \citep{frenay.verleysen.2014.label.noise}.
 Numerous applications want to predict the true value of the variable of interest instead of an error-prone version of it.
 We show subsequently that model predictions are biased if we do not measure the outcome variable without error, except when the different error components happen to cancel each other out exactly for all values.
 This condition is very unlikely to hold for categorical outcomes as even random, unsystematic errors in measurement, labelling, or processing produce this bias.

 Let $Z \in\{0,1\}$ be the true value of the outcome variable, i.e., without any error, and let $Y \in\{0,1\}$ now be the error-prone, but observed variable. $Y$ is not necessarily biased for $Z$; it is just not measured error-free.
 We would ideally want to learn $f_{Z|X}$, but have to settle for $f_{Y|X}$ as $Z$ is unobserved.
 Thus, the difference $f_{Y|X} - f_{Z|X}$ is the bias that we incur by having to train with $Y$ instead of $Z$.
 We sketch the setup in Figure~\ref{fig:errory}.